-- 1. Comment on the levels of student attrition and academic difficulty in relation to your school's admission requirements, academic counselling efforts, and remediation programs.
-How effective are counselling and remediation systems? - 2.
-Do you analyse the pattern of career choice among your recent graduates?
+- 1. Comment on the levels of student attrition and academic difficulty in relation to your school's admission requirements, academic counseling efforts, and remediation programs.
+How effective are counseling and remediation systems? - 2.
+Analyze the pattern of career choice among your recent graduates.
 Is the pattern congruent with your school's mission and goals?
-Evaluate the effectiveness of your career counselling systems, residency preparation, and the selection of elective courses. - 3.
-For fees paying medical colleges, evaluate the level of tuition and fees related to the size of graduates' accumulated debt and the level of financial aid needed and available.
-What is the school doing to minimise student indebtedness?
-Comment on the effectiveness of debt counselling programs. - 4.
-Evaluate the adequacy of student support in the following areas: - Personal counselling and mental health services. - Preventive and therapeutic health services, including immunisations and health and disability insurance. - Education of students about bodily fluid exposure, needle stick policies, and other infectious and environmental hazards associated with learning in a patient care setting. - 5.
-Evaluate the students' common facilities (cafes, restaurants, entertainment etc.).
-Please mention any subsidies for such facilities.
+Evaluate the effectiveness of your systems of career counseling, residency preparation, and the selection of elective courses. - 3.
+Evaluate the level of tuition and fees in relation to the size of graduates' accumulated debt, and to the level of financial aid needed and available.
+What is the school doing to minimize student indebtedness?
+Comment on the effectiveness of debt counseling programs. - 4.
+Evaluate the adequacy of student support in the following areas: - § Personal counseling and mental health services. - § Preventive and therapeutic health services, including immunizations and health and disability insurance. - § Education of students about bodily fluid exposure, needle stick policies, and other infectious and environmental hazards associated with learning in a patient care setting. - C. The Learning Environment - 1.
+Comment on the effectiveness of school structures and policies for addressing allegations of student mistreatment, and for educating the academic community about acceptable standards of conduct in the teacher-learner relationship. - 2.
+Evaluate the familiarity of students and course/clerkship directors with the school's standards and policies for student advancement, graduation, disciplinary action, appeal, and dismissal.
+Review the adequacy of systems for providing students with access to their records, and assuring the confidentiality of student records.